 The main management strategy for most coal mines is the deposition of extractive brine into pond-type deposition areas.
-There, the wastewater is left to separate from salts and coal through gravity.
+There, the wastewater is left and salts and coal are separated from water through gravity.
 Although this technique is the most used, direct or indirect drainage of this wastewater to water bodies results in significant degradation of Polish rivers' ecological status.
 According to the reports demanded by WFD the ecological status of Polish rivers is characterized as moderate.
-Vistula, which provides 55% of fresh water in Poland received high pressure from the Polish coal mines.
-It is estimated that Vistula salination has a cost of 150-200 million \$ per year (losses in industry, agriculture and from water transport).
+The Vistula, which provides 55% of fresh water in Poland, received high pressure from the Polish coal mines.
+It is estimated that Vistula salination has a cost of 150-200 million \$ per year (losses in industry, agriculture, and water transport).

-In the BREF of extractive industry, many techniques for the management of this brine are mentioned.
+In the BREF for the extractive industry, many techniques for the management of this brine are mentioned.
 All these techniques are used to purify the water and produce a more concentrated brine.
-However, they do not recover salts in a form and purity that allow for market exploitation.
+However, they do not recover salts in a form and purity that allow market exploitation.
 Thus, the problem of the salts or concentrated brine remains.
-The Zero Brine proposed system was designed under the perspectives of zero liquid discharge and circularity.
+The ZB proposed system was designed under the perspectives of zero liquid discharge and circularity.